abbreviatedman/spellbound/data/quotes.md

 321
 00:16:17,349 --> 00:16:20,179
 So you gonna tell me
-what's in the box or...
+what's in the box or…

 322
 00:16:24,594 --> 00:16:26,391